The Prompt Makes the Person(a): A Systematic Evaluation of Sociodemographic Persona Prompting for Large Language Models: Limitations

 \section{Limitations}

 While our work lays a foundation for evaluating sociodemographic persona prompts, several limitations remain.
 First, the study is limited to English and focuses only on two commonly studied dimensions --- gender and race \citep{sen_2025} --- which constrains generalizability to other demographic dimensions and languages.
-Further, because our persona prompts are created in a fully data-driven manner, the resulting list is not exhaustive and may miss other meaningful variations.
-This limitation also applies to the choice of demographic descriptors; for example, we do not systematically compare terms like \narrowfont{"girl"} and \narrowfont{"father"}, leaving such analysis for future work.
+Additionally, because the persona prompts are constructed in a fully data-driven manner, the resulting set is not exhaustive and may miss other meaningful variations.
+This limitation also extends to the choice of demographic descriptors; for example, we do not systematically compare other demographic descriptors such as \narrowfont{"girl"} or \narrowfont{"father"}, leaving such analysis for future work.

-Name-based prompting presents additional challenges.
-Our racial categories and sets of last names are based on U.S. Census data, biasing the study toward U.S.-centric naming conventions and limiting applicability to other geographic and cultural contexts.
-Moreover, focusing only on the most common last names within each group risks capturing a narrow and potentially unrepresentative subset of the group's identity.
-LLMs also do not always interpret names as intended.
-For instance, last names associated with Black identity in the U.S. were occasionally misinterpreted as French (e.g., \narrowfont{“Mr. Jeanbaptiste, a 35-year-old history enthusiast from Paris”}), indicating that name-based priming may invoke unintended geographic or cultural associations.
-Crucially, we caution against relying on \textit{first names} to infer or encode gender, as this risks misgendering individuals and excluding nonbinary and gender-diverse people \citep{gautam-etal-2024-stop}; therefore, we use titles instead to signal gender.

-We further do not control for the order of answer options in subjective question answering, due to computational constraints.
-This can influence response patterns and may impact the observed alignment behavior.
-Regarding potential data contamination in OpinionsQA, we considered this possibility but found it unlikely to be a confounding factor, as none of the models demonstrate particularly strong alignment on the task.
+To assess the alignment with human responses on OpinionsQA, we prompt models using a multiple-choice format, reflecting the design of the original human survey.
+While this has become a standard evaluation paradigm in the field~\citep{hwang2023aligning, moon-etal-2024-virtual}, recent research has highlighted important limitations of this approach~\citep{rottger-etal-2024-political}, which also apply to our work.
+Additionally, we do not randomize or control the order of answer options due to computational constraints.
+This may influence model response patterns \citep{rupprecht2025prompt} and, consequently, the observed alignment behavior.
+Lastly, while we considered the possibility of data contamination in OpinionsQA, we find it unlikely to be a confounding factor, as none of the models show particularly strong alignment on the task.